 Students who have been admitted to the MA program may subsequently wish to enter the doctoral program.
 Students who apply for the PhD must have retained at least a 3.2 GPA in their graduate coursework and fulfilled all MA requirements.

-The MA concentration in Medical Anthropology consists of 30 credit hours, most of these taken in formal courses, a research project and a research paper or thesis based on that project.
+The Anthropology M.A., Medical Anthropology concentration consists of 30 credit hours, most of these taken in formal courses, a research project and a research paper or thesis based on that project.

 Students in this concentration are required to take APY 654: Survey of Culture Theory or APY 651: Survey of Physical Anthropology; students may take both if they wish.
 In addition, all students will take APY 508: Qualitative Research Methods.